heawon-yoon/anim-gaussian/README.md

 ## Datasets
 - Download the SMPL neutral body model
     - Register to [SMPL](https://smpl.is.tue.mpg.de/index.html) website.
-    - Download v1.1.0 and SMPL UV obj file from the [download](https://smpl.is.tue.mpg.de/download.php) page.
+    - Download v1.1.0 file from the [download](https://smpl.is.tue.mpg.de/download.php) page.
     - Extract the files and rename `basicModel_neutral_lbs_10_207_0_v1.0.0.pkl` to `SMPL_NEUTRAL.pkl`.
     - Put the files into `./data/smpl/` folder with the following structure: